 Students will continue their study of Christianity by learning about significant movements and events from the Church's history in the second millennium, including the Great Schism, the Protestant Reformation, and Vatican II.
 The course will focus on the Church's role in modern affairs with special attention given to great women in the tradition, especially the Sisters of St. Joseph.

-510 THEOLOGY 1: Spirituality in the 21st Century World
+510 THEOLOGY 1: Religions of the World